|Alma Mater:||Queen's University|

 Walker and his staff followed their initial on-field success by compiling an excellent incoming class that included transfers Kari Uppinghouse, who became Nebraska's first first-team All-American in 1996, and third-team All-America goalkeeper Rebecca Hornbacher.

-While Walker built the Huskers, he continued to expand his coaching experience as a staff coach for the Canadian National Team.
-During the summer of 1999, Walker was an assistant coach for Canada’s Women’s World Cup team.
-He currently works with both the Under-16 National Team and the Canadian World Cup Team.
+While Walker built the Huskers, he continued to expand his coaching experience as a staff coach for the Canadian National Team from 1995 to 2008, working with the Senior National Team, U-20, U-17 and U-16 National Teams during that time.
+During the summer of 1999, Walker was an assistant coach for Canada's Women's World Cup team.
+He also served as an assistant coach for the 2008 U-20 Women's World Cup in Chile.

 Walker came to Nebraska from Queen's University in Kingston, Ontario, following achievements at the collegiate, national and international levels.